SunnyM00n/Game-Boy-Cartridges/MBC1 (Type A, SRAM)/README.md

 If your game does not have RAM on it (and therefore, you don't need the battery management IC U4), bridge SJ4 with solder. **Do not** bridge SJ4 if you are using U5 (TPS3613) instead of U4.

 You also should solder the SRAM size selection to the 64K setting.

-### Example Configurations

-<a href="https://github.com/MouseBiteLabs/Game-Boy-Cartridges/wiki/MBC1">Check out the wiki for some pictures of boards in various configurations.</a>

 ## Test Points and Final Checkout